Your Guide to Philadelphia's Dog Parks

 Tips for a Healthy and Happy Dog Park Visit

 Dog parks are shared by thousands of owners and their dogs, so it’s the easiest to enjoy them when everyone plays by the rules.
 It’s never a bad idea to familiarize yourself with some standard dog park etiquette.
 It’ll keep playtime as fun and safe as ever.
+And be sure to be mindful of keeping your pup safe during hot weather.

 Bring proof of vaccination